tanzircoderrect/OpenRace/website/docs/doc-setup-dev-env.md

 It is **highly** recommended that the development be done on Linux.

-We test all of our builds using Ubuntu 20.04 and most of our core team is using Manjaro, though any recent linux based OS should work.
+We test all of our builds using Ubuntu 20.04, though any recent linux based OS should work.

 This guide will give instructions based on Ubuntu 20.04.